Lagrangian Motion Fields for Long-term Motion Generation: Experiment

-Qualitative comparisons for the text-to-motion and music-to-dance tasks are shown in ~\reffig{t2m-vis} and ~\reffig{m2d-vis}, respectively.
-Additional results can be found in the video demonstrations included in the supplemental materials.
-Our method is capable of generating more diverse motions over long durations.
+Qualitative results for the text-to-motion and music-to-dance tasks are presented in~\reffig{t2m-vis} and~\reffig{m2d-vis}, respectively.
+Additional examples are provided in the video demonstrations included in the supplemental materials.
+Compared to baseline methods, our approach generates more diverse and coherent motions over extended durations, demonstrating its effectiveness in long-term motion synthesis.